2012 Toyota Noah Review

 The 2012 Toyota Noah is an excellent van for medium size to large families.
 It can be configured to carry luggage of all sizes thanks to its humongous interior space, foldable seats and large sliding doors on both sides.
 The 2000cc engine is well balanced and does not skip a beat even when fully loaded.
 The ground clearance is an issue on this car but besides this, the Toyota Noah is the best in its class.

-Where To Buy the Toyota Noah in Kenya
+Where to Buy the 2012 Toyota Crown in Kenya